3012.8 Reloadable Debit Card Account Procedure

 5. Department keeps a copy of the forms for internal records.
 Department is the official record holder.

-6. Dean/Director’s office sends the original forms via inter-d mail or e-mail to the Cash Management Office (cstdnfnd@bussvc.wisc.edu).
+6. Dean/Director’s office sends the original forms via inter-d mail or email to the Cash Management Office (cstdnfnd@bussvc.wisc.edu).

 7. Cash Management processes the replenishment request.